TritonDataCenter/rfd/rfd/0026/README.md

 solution for NFS shared volumes would add another special case to the billing process, instead of having it "just work".

-Other components of SDC, such as operator tools that gather data about usage per user, would need to handle this special ownership representation.
+Other components of Triton, such as operator tools that gather data about usage per user, would need to handle this special ownership representation.

 ##### Adding an additional property on VM objects